 Many of the sites on the ferry route have exhibited change.
-However, trends or seasonality consistent between sites is not apparent.
+However, trends or seasonality consistency between sites is not generally apparent.
 It is possible to make tentative links between the changing beach shape and vessel operational regimes at individual sites.
-Sites seem to be primarily influenced by the local factors, particularly with respect to sediment supply.
+Sites seem to be primarily influenced by local factors, particularly with respect to sediment supply.

 Two sites have demonstrated consistent erosion.
 Blackmore's at Waikawa has been stripped to bedrock, and therefore no further erosion is likely.
-Bob's Bay is located on the route, but at a position where ferries are likely to be operating relatively slowly as they arrive in, or leave, Picton.
+Bob's Bay is located on the ferry route, but at a position where ferries are likely to be operating relatively slowly as they arrive in, or leave, Picton.
 There has been a consistent erosion trend across the whole profile.
 The particular circumstances that lead to erosion at this site are not understood, although the high number of boats of all types passing this point may be a factor.

-A number of profiles exhibit no significant change.
-These are Ngaionui Point, Te Awaiti, Te Weka Bay and Tipi Bay in Tory Channel, and Dieffenbach West and Curious Monkey on the eastern shore of inner Queen Charlotte Sound.
-The Curious Monkey site showed a change from minor accretion to minor erosion coinciding with fast ferry operation ceasing.
-Ngaionui Point, a site very close to the vessel travel line, particularly on the Wellington to Picton journey, shows a change from minor accretion to minor erosion in 2002, perhaps indicating a slow return to pre fast ferry morphology.
+Four profiles exhibit no significant change or trend.
+These are Te Awaiti, Te Weka Bay and Tipi Bay in Tory Channel, and Dieffenbach West on the inner Queen Charlotte Sound.

+The Curious Monkey site showed a change from minor accretion to minor erosion coinciding with fast ferry operation ceasing, although overall changes are small.
+Ngaionui Point, a site very close to the vessel travel line, particularly on the Wellington to Picton journey, shows a change from accretion to erosion in 2002, perhaps indicating a slow return to pre fast ferry morphology.

-Profile 2, The Snout at Picton Point, indicates accretion at the top of the profile and significant erosion at the bottom, and therefore a steepening of the beach profile.
+Profile 2, The Snout at Picton Point, shows accretion at the top of the profile and significant erosion at the bottom, and therefore a steepening of the beach profile.
 The deep water channel is clearly cutting into the shoreline at this point.
 The reason may be related to vessel traffic, or may be entirely natural.